BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   * In order to retain UCP compatibility, we had to alter how we guarantee Piston's Slow Hand drop.
 This remains untested.
 * Add in level names to our hotfixes which could technically use them
+* The folder layout of the mod could probably use some reorg.
 * I noticed that various enemies have a `CustomItemPoolList` defined in their `Playthroughs` section, for changes in TVHM/UVHM.
 This seems to serve the purpose of, for instance, adding a shield which wouldn't be present in